 In Latin America is hard to be racist; most of our racial makeup has been the result of the mixing of European, African and Indigenous races for centuries.
 We’ve all become just one colour.
 However, that doesn’t mean we don’t have other forms of prejudice.
 Since discrimination based on race is an oxymoron, we do it based on social class.
 You can have any skin colour or hair type, but as long as you have the means to mingle in the social stratum you’re claiming to belong to, you have nothing to fear.

 Rubén Blades, a genius at writing socially relevant songs, is at his best in Ligia Elena.

 Part romance, part social commentary, this song tells the story of a high society girl who has eloped with a poor trumpet man.
 They now live happily in a small flat.
-Although Ligia Elena is happy, her family is in shock and wonders where they went wrong.
+Although Ligia Elena is happy, her family is shocked and wonders where they went wrong.
 How could she have done this to them?
 But the reality is that all the travelling she’s done, the fancy boarding schools she’s attended, and the love declarations from rich young men were no match for the humble trumpet man who conquered her heart.
 Ligia Elena becomes a sort of heroine to the many rich girls who also long for true love.

 Song Title: Ligia Elena – 1981 Artist: Rubén Blades Genre: Latin Composer: Rubén Blades Lyrics: Rubén Blades Album: The Best

 Favourite Lyrics: Dulcemente se escurren los dias en aquel cuartito / Mientras que en las mansiones lujosas de la sociedad / Otras niñas que saben del cuento al dormir se preguntan / Ay señor y mi trompetista cuando llegara

 The days sweetly drift in that small room / While in high society’s luxurious mansions / Other young girls who know the story wonder / Oh my lord when will my trumpet man arrive?